divyasharmasal/liftedmobile/docs/deployment.md

 To use this guide, first create an Amazon Web Services account and log in.

-### Route 53: Set up DNS

-Start by creating a hosted zone in Route 53.

-Create four subdomains:

-1. `app.lifted.sg`
-    - The public will access the app here
-    - Set it up to point to your app CloudFront distribution (see below)
-2. `cms.lifted.sg`
-    - LIFTED administrators will log in to the CMS here
-    - Set it up to point to your CMS CloudFront distribution (see below)
-3. `app-prod.lifted.sg`
-    - Serves as the origin server to your app CloudFront distribution
-    - Set up an `A` record with the IP address of the App server
-4. `cms-prod.lifted.sg`
-    - Serves as the origin server to your CMS CloudFront distribution
-    - Set up an `A` record with the IP address of the CMS server

-Take note of your hosted zone ID as you will need to configure the access policy for the `lm_route53` user (see below).

 ### IAM: Set up users and permissions

 Your AWS master account should have full administrator rights and two-factor